TBRD: TESLA Authenticated UAS Broadcast Remote ID: Introduction

-While TESLA has been adopted in systems like Galileo GNSS~\cite{noauthor_galileo_nodate-1}, applying it to Remote ID requires a fundamentally different design.
-GNSS satellites are few in number, their identities and codes are fixed, and their public keys rarely change; new satellites are added only every few years.
-In contrast, drones are purchased, deployed, and retired dynamically, with new Remote ID transmitters appearing unpredictably.
-Remote ID authentication must therefore accommodate an open and evolving population of devices while ensuring that observers can validate messages from unknown transmitters without prior provisioning.
-TBRD addresses this challenge by enabling verifiable broadcasts from previously unknown UASs.
-It utilizes delayed key disclosure and public commitments stored at the USS, allowing the observers to authenticate messages offline once the corresponding keys become available.

 Specifically, we make the following contributions.
 We design TBRD, a Remote ID authentication system that utilizes the TESLA broadcast authentication protocol within the drone ecosystem, enabling verifiable, spoof-resistant broadcasts with minimal computational and communication overhead.
 We show how mission-scoped keychains can be securely generated and managed using TEEs on commodity mobile devices, reducing the risk of key compromise and enabling deployment on resource-constrained UAS platforms.
 We integrate a UAS Service Supplier (USS) into the authentication workflow to distribute key commitments and mission metadata, allowing observers to authenticate messages using TESLA-disclosed keys without prior provisioning or persistent connectivity.
 Our implementation, built on OpenDroneID and Android TEEs, adheres to FAA standards.
 We compare TBRD against digital signature-based approaches in terms of signing cost, message size, and energy consumption.
 Finally, using a custom high-fidelity 4-UAS swarm simulation with a decentralized collision avoidance algorithm, we show how TBRD mitigates spoofing, replay, and relay attacks that can otherwise disrupt coordinated flight.
-Our system provides a 50 percent reduction in authentication overhead compared to digital signatures, requires a fraction of the computational effort — approximately a (or 100×) reduction in signing time from 1.2 seconds to 10 milliseconds.
-By enabling scalable and lightweight authentication within existing broadcast constraints, we are actively involved in proposing the integration of TBRD into the broader Drone Remote Identification Protocol (DRIP) framework ~\cite{noauthor_drone_nodate}.
+Our system provides a 50 percent reduction in authentication overhead compared to digital signatures and requires a fraction of the computational effort — approximately a 100× reduction in signing time from 1.2 seconds to 10 milliseconds.